-The Matrix in the fire is a Moulded Ceramic Fibre component incorporating Silicone Binders and you may notice that it develops cracks during operation.
+The Matrix parts in the fire are Moulded Ceramic Fibre component incorporating Silicone Binders and you may notice that they develops cracks during operation.
 This is natural shrinkage caused by exposure to high temperatures and is quite normal for the material and will in no way affect the operation of the fire.